ToruNiina/Boost.toml/README.md

 ## Licensing Terms

-This library is distributed under the MIT License.
+This library is distributed under the Boost Software License.

 - copyright (c) 2018, Toru Niina